 Who are we and what do we do?

 TilledSoil.org is an organization focused on equipping churches and schools with Christian apologetic training.
 Many Christian apologetic ministries ‘preach to the choir’ in that the audience they typically reach are already enthusiastic about apologetics.
 These ministries are critical, as budding apologists (and veteran apologists) need the training they provide.
-Other ministries are devoted to specialized topic areas of apologetics.
+Other ministries are devoted to specialized topical areas of apologetics.
 Again, these are crucial because they do the deep, specialized work that few others are equipped to do.
 The problem is that this leaves too many Christians — like the average person sitting in the pew — unprepared to give a reason for the hope that they have in a culture that is increasingly becoming a more challenging place to do so.

 .